 But on the days she wasn’t up to making something homemade or just too busy with us kids, she always had a can or two of SpaghettiO’s with Meatballs in the lazy Susan.

 It’s funny too, because I never ever ate SpaghettiO’s during the summer.
-It was a winter kinda food.
+It was a fall and winter kinda comfort food.

-Nothing better than a piping hot bowl loaded with those yummy little meatballs when the temps start to dip and you need a stick to your bones kinda soup.
+There’s nothing better than a piping hot bowl loaded with those yummy little meatballs when the temps start to dip and you need a stick to your bones kind of soup.

-So when I saw a homemade version from Saveur Magazine, you know I had to try it.
+I saw this homemade version from Saveur Magazine, so you know I had to try it and share it with you guys.

 We were not disappointed.
-I tweaked a few things to our liking and this is one recipe I’ll be making several times this winter.
+I tweaked a few things to our liking and this is one recipe I’ll be making several times this comfort food season.

 You’ll need to grab a package of aneletti pasta for the full effect (little rings just like the classic SpaghettiO’s), which I found at my local supermarket.